 The ways to cope with the energy crisis may be different, but the transition to renewable energy sources and energy efficiency management may become the critical solutions.
 In this regard, European governments are accelerating their rollout of green energy.

-Renewables and energy systems management: simulation models
+Renewables and distributed energy management: simulation models

-EIFER showed the advantages of this digital twin, a virtual representation of the real system.
+EIFER showed the advantages of this simulation-based digital twin, a virtual representation of the real system.
 It accompanies the project through various phases and enriches it throughout its life cycle.
 The digital twin also serves as a data repository for static and dynamic information, such as for different operating scenarios.

 The simulation investigated how the proportion of locally generated and used energy can be increased by intelligently controlling the generation and consumption of electricity and heat.